 - After you reload the page, search in Klaviyo for your email address.

 - You should see that a Klaviyo profile has been created for you (if one didn't exist already) and that this site visit has been tracked on your activity feed.

 - To see a feed of all tracked activity for the Active on Site and Viewed Product metrics, navigate to Analytics > Metrics.
 You can click on each metric to analyze tracked data through an activity feed, activity map, charts, best people, and cohort reports.
 You can also filter by source.
 Filter by API to see active on site and viewed product events (these events have a gear icon).

 By enabling basic onsite tracking on your website, you can collect helpful information around browsing activity that can be leveraged to take your owned marketing and business analytics to the next level.

-When you add Klaviyo's onsite tracking to your site, we only track the browsing activity of "known browsers" — i.e. browsers that have visited and engaged at least once before.
+When you add Klaviyo's onsite tracking to your site, we only track the browsing activity of "known browsers" — i.e. browsers that have visited, engaged, and been identified (or "cookied"), at least once before.
 Klaviyo will not track anonymous browsers.

-- If someone has, at some point, logged into your site and you have identify tracking installed
+- If someone has, at some point, logged into your site and you have tracking installed.

 - Segment your contacts based on engagement level